neolution-ch/Neolution.DotNet.Console/README.md

 # Guides

+## Migrate from V3 to V4

+To support cancellation tokens, the `IDotNetConsoleCommand` interface had to be changed: The `RunAsync` method now requires also a `CancellationToken` as a parameter.
+This change is breaking, so you will need to update your commands to reflect this change.

 ## Migrate from V2 to V3

 In .NET 6 the hosting model for ASP.NET Core applications was changed, we adjusted to that to fulfill the primary goal of this package: to provide a seamless and intuitive user experience.
 This introduces breaking changes that are explained below.